kanenites/Ann-DEV/README.md

 ## Contributions Welcome 📢
 We welcome contributions from developers, designers, and waste management enthusiasts.
 Whether you're interested in improving UI/UX, enhancing functionality, or optimizing code, your expertise is valued!

-## Contact 📧
-Feel free to reach out to our team at psuman1406@gmail.com for any inquiries or collaboration opportunities.

 ## How to Clone and Run 🛠️
 To clone and run this project, follow these steps: